 70/30 Custody Schedule

-The most popular version of this schedule is when the child lives with Parent B for a week during every 3rd week.
+The most popular version of this schedule is when the child lives with Parent B for a week every 3rd week.
 Another version is when the child lives with Parent B every weekend.

 75/25 Custody Schedule

-The child lives with Parent A for 5 days and lives with Parent B for 2 days per week with only one overnight.
+One version of this is where child lives with Parent A for 5 days and lives with Parent B for 2 days per week with only one overnight.

 80/20 Custody Schedule